MarcoDiModica/HawkEngine_Warhammer40K/README.md

 - You can save and load a custom file format for the particle

+## PARTICLE FEATURES ##

+- You can now create particles around the scene and modify them as you want through the inspector

+- You can save and load files of particles already done

+- You can spawn fireworks through the scene using your keyboard

 ## PARTICLE ISSUES ##

-- The billboard doesn't work
+- The billboard calculates but doesn't work

 - The firework emitter doesn't get destroyed after the firework explodes